nawnoes/pytorch-gpt-x/README.md

-# Reformer GPT-3
+# Pytorch GPT-X
-GPT-3 Using reformer-pytorch.
+My Own Pytorch GPT-X

 ## Abstract
 Train GPT-3 175B model on V100(16GB Mem) using Reformer that is memory efficient model.
+Using Reformer, Transformer.

 ## Parameter For Few-shot
 The 175B parameter model is very large, but a large model is needed for Few-Shot Learning.